-Fortifying the Therapy Relationship when Dealing with Narcissism, Enmeshment, and Other Challenging Patients
+Fortifying the Therapy Relationship when Dealing with Narcissism, Enmeshment, and Other Challenging Patients (T12) -- Virtual & In-Person

-by Jeffrey Conway, and Wendy Behary
+by Wendy Behary & Jeff Conway

 This pre-conference workshop will be grounded in an understanding, both conceptually and practically, of the essential value of the therapy relationship in schema therapy; not only as a means for creating a safe refuge for connection, empathy, trust, and openness, but also as a context in which schemas and schema modes can become triggered and expeditiously addressed.